Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 **Training Using Pavlov**

-In a Pavlovian conditioning experiment, a contingency is arranged between the presentation of the neutral stimulus, and the delivery of a biologically significant outcome.
-In our case, we are stimulating a single glomerulus on the mouse's olfactory bulb and training the mouse to lick a spout delivering water to signify its detection of the stimulus.
-However. when we first begin the training, the naive mouse has never 1. felt the stimulus 2. licked for water.
-For this reason, we employ _pavlovlovian trianing_ in order to facilitate this connection for the mouse: _if the mouse feels a stimulus and licks the spout, it will receive water_.
+**In a Pavlovian conditioning experiment, a contingency is arranged between the presentation of the neutral stimulus, and the delivery of a biologically significant outcome.**  In our case, we stimulate a single glomerulus in the mouse's olfactory bulb and train the mouse to lick a spout for water to indicate detection of the stimulus presented.
+However, at the onset of training, the naive mouse has neither experienced the stimulus nor learned to lick for water.
+To fascilitate this association, we employ _pavlovlovian trianing_ to help the mouse connect the stimulus with the reward: _if the mouse detects a stimulus and licks the spout, it will receive water_.

-Below is a plot demonstrating the coarse of a single mouse's training employing pavlov.
-You will see that on the initial trials, the probability that a trial will be pavlovian or in other terms, will be issued a reward regardless of the mouse's actions will be quite high.
-As the days of training procede, we will gradually diminish pavlov as the mouse begins to learn the contingency.
+Below is a plot showing the progression of a single mouse's training using Pavlovian conditioning.
+Initially, the likelihood that a trial will be pavlovian—meaning the mouse receives a reward regardless of its behavior—is quite high.
+As the training progresses and the mouse learns the contingency between the stimulus and the reward we gradually reduce the frequency of pavlovian trials as seen below.

 <img src="https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_Training_mouse0691.png" alt="Alt text" width="800"/>

 The code to this plot is linked [HERE](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_Training_singlemouse.py).

-**Why does the plot showing a combination of all of the training sessions for all mice not have the same check-mark appearance?** This single-mouse plot has a disproportionately higher detection-rate for the first couple of sessions due to the higher probability of trials being rewarded with pavlov.
-This does not necessarily mean that the mouse actually detected the stimulation, just that the reward was administered.
-If you take a closer look at the [code](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_Training_combinedmice.ipynb) for the combined training plot, we specifically remove trials during which a pavlovian reward was administered from being considered in the detection-rate calculations.
+**Why doesn't the plot showing a combination of all training sessions for all mice exhibit the same check-mark trend?** The single-mouse plot shows a disproportionately higher detection rate during the first few sessions due to the increased likelihood of trials being rewarded via pavlovian conditioning.
+This doesn’t necessarily indicate that the mouse successfully detected the stimulus, but rather that the reward was automatically given.
+In the combined training plot, we specifically exclude trials where a Pavlovian reward was administered from the detection-rate calculations.
+If you review the [code](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_Training_combinedmice.ipynb) for the combined training plot, you'll notice that pavlovian trials were filtered out to provide a more accurate representation of the actual detection performance across all mice.

 ---
 ### Lowering Pulse Count

-Now, we train the animal to detect shorter pulse-sequences until we reach a single pulse.
+Now we train the animal to detect progressively shorter pulse sequences until it can detect a single pulse.

-During a single training session it is possible to drop multiple pulse-lengths.
-For example, you can try running behavior for 50 trials with 8 pulses, then 100 at 6, then 150 at 4.
-This process is a little arbitrary, but I would wait until the animal returns to a 90% success rate before decreasing the pulse count.
+Within a single training session, multiple pulse lengths can be tested.
+For instance, you might conduct 50 trials with 8 pulses, 100 trials with 6 pulses, and 150 trials with 4 pulses.
+While this process is somewhat arbitrary, it is advisable to wait until the animal consistently reaches a 90% success rate before reducing the pulse count further.

-Making the task too difficult too quickly risks the animal learning a cue outside of the stimulation and licking to that cue instead.
-From experience, we once lowered the pulse count to 1 too quickly and we saw that the mouse was achieving a 100% success rate.
-This seemed improbable, so we turned off the stimulation laser and the mouse continued to achieve this high detection rate.
-As such, it became evident that the  mouse was reacting to a cue external to the stimulation itself.
-It turned out that there was a pressure imbalance at the nose port only during stim trials.
-Once we fixed this pressure imbalance, we had to revert back and redo some of the training.
-By trying to speed up the process of dropping the pulse-train length by maybe two days, we cost the project at least an additional 2 weeks of troubleshooting and retraining.
-Overall, it is beneficial to be suspicious of overly successful behavior.
+Rushing this process can lead to the animal learning to respond to a cue unrelated to the stimulation.
+In one instance, we reduced the pulse count to a single pulse too quickly and observed a 100% success rate, which seemed unlikely.
+To investigate, we turned off the stimulation laser, yet the mouse continued to perform at this high detection rate.
+It became clear that the mouse was responding to an external cue rather than the stimulation itself.
+We discovered a pressure imbalance at the nose port that only occurred during stimulation trials.
+After correcting the issue, we had to backtrack and retrain the mouse, which delayed the project by at least two weeks.
+In summary, it's important to be cautious of unusually high success rates, as they may indicate the animal is learning an unintended cue.

 ---
 ### Psychometric Curve